 All that, and I haven’t even mentioned my New York encounter with Jagger which resulted in a bizarre phone sex-line incident that must never, ever be put into print.

 Just to prove my point, if proof were needed, here’s not one, but two playlists to get you ready for Croker.
-The first one offers a look at some lesser known songs - will we hear much of this up on Jones’ Road?
+One offers a look at some lesser known songs - will we hear much of this up on Jones’ Road?
 Will we balls.
-The second one is ’68 – ’72 as complete as Spotify will allow.
+The other is ’68 – ’72 as complete as Spotify will allow.
 If, for some reason, this is new to you, that I am extremely envious.